DM872/dm872.github.io/_posts/2020-04-28-timetabling.md

 Constraints (hard constraints):

-- Enforce all events scheduled
+- all events are scheduled
-- Prevent room conflicts
+- there are no room conflicts
-- Prevent staff conflicts
+- there are no teacher conflicts
-- Enforce max one event x day x crs
+- there is at most one event per day per course
-- Enforce precedences
+- the precendences within the weeks are met
-- Enforce banned slots
+- forbidden slots are not used
-- Enforce pairings
+- paired courses are sychronized

 Desirability criteria (soft constraints):

 - Student conflicts
 - Weekly stability
-- Events x day x teacher
+- Minimize the number of events per day per teacher
 - Bad slots: in the figure below, darker shades of green indicate higher undesirability.